ztachip/ztachip/Documentation/Vivado.md

 ![vivado step3](images/vivado_step3.bmp)

-After Bistream Generation step has been completed, Vivado will prompt you to Open Hardware Manager.
+After the Bitstream Generation step has been completed, Vivado will prompt you to Open Hardware Manager.
 Choose the option and click OK.

 ![vivado step4](images/vivado_step4.bmp)

-Make sure your board is connected to PC with provided USB cable by Arty Devlopment package.
+Make sure your board is connected to PC with provided USB cable by Arty Development package.

 From Hardware Manager, connect to target as shown below